 On the TfL accessibility page you can find more information on:

-Using and Riding Public Transportation
+Using and Riding London’s Public Transportation

-Some stations don't have gates yet, but there are card readers available to scan in and out of.
-You will need to scan your card or ticket for both the start and the end of your journey.
+Some stations don't have gates yet, but there are card readers available to scan in and out of at the gates.
+You’ll need to scan your card or ticket for both the start and the end of your journey.
 This allows for the correct payment of a pay as you go card (avoiding maximum fare unnecessarily) or the validation of your paper ticket.

-- Contactless Payment or Oyster Card – Touch your card to the round, flat yellow pad on the gate.
+Contactless Payment or Oyster Card – Touch your card to the round, flat yellow pad on the gate.
 Your card will scan and if valid, the gates will open.

-- Paper Ticket – Insert the paper ticket into the slot, which is usually located in front or below the yellow pad for a contactless payment or Oystercad.
+Paper Ticket – Insert the paper ticket into the slot, which is usually located in front or below the yellow pad for a contactless payment or Oyster card.
 Upon inserting it, your card will be scanned, validated, and returned to you.
 The gates will open after you take the ticket.
 If the ticket is valid but doesn’t work (we had this happen a few times), show it to the attendant, they will confirm the validity and let you through.

 Remember, no matter how confused you may be, there are attendants who are happy to help.
 Just ask.
-There were a few times we asked attendants for help as well, as other people riding the train.
+There were a few times we asked attendants for help, as well as other people riding the train.
 They were always super helpful.

 If you aren’t sure which line or direction you need to take, check the large signs, usually posted on the walls that show all stations serviced by each line.
-You can also use Google Transit to determine the line and stop you need to take, just be mindful that you may lose Internet connectivity when you travel underground.
+You can also use Google Transit to determine the line and stop you need to take.
+Just be mindful that you may lose internet connectivity when you travel underground (unlike Paris where we always seemed to have connectivity!).
 Once you know what line and direction you need, follow the corresponding signs until you get to the correct platform.